alaingalvan/conan-vulkan-sdk/README.md

 Build specs based on instructions on the [Vulkan Repo](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/blob/master/BUILD.md), as well as what I was able to see from the sdk binaries.

-Versions corespond with releases on the KhronosGroup Repo.
+Versions correspond with releases on the KhronosGroup Repo.
 Please ask the Khronos Group to distribute binaries!

 ### Call to Action